1949 St. Louis Cardinals season

 The 1949 St. Louis Cardinals season was the team's 68th season in St. Louis, Missouri, and its 58th season in the National League (NL).
-The Cardinals went 96–58 during the season and finished second in their league.
+The Cardinals went 96–58 during the season and finished second, one game back in the National League.
 The team set an NL record for fewest stolen bases in a season, 17, which still stands.